Jollycistaken/IWM-Swearer/README.md

 # IWM Swear Discord Bot
 I got kinda of bored and made this.
-The discord bot has 1 command and that is "swear" (and technically help but shh) and that command will select a random swear word based on the I Wanna Maker bad word list.
+This discord bot has 1 command and that is "swear" (and technically help but shh) and that command will select a random swear word based on the I Wanna Maker bad word list.

 ## Building
 1. Create a .env file at the root directory of this project